 For the glaze:

-4. Remove from pan when glaze sets.
+4. Remove the cake from the pan once the glaze has set.

 Serves: 7-8 people